RHEAGROUP/Nuget-Package-Info-Extractor/README.md

 # Net-Project-Package-Extractor

-A command line application that extracts all nuget information from csproj files in a nested directory structure and saves the result to a spreadsheet
+A command line application that extracts all nuget information from .csproj files in a nested directory structure and saves the result to a spreadsheet.

+## usage